-But if you are anything like me, then you probably will be up at 5 am right along with them – eager to get on with the Christmas Fun!
+But if you are anything like me, then you probably will be up at 5 am right along with them – eager to get on with the Christmas Fun.
+Ha!

-**So why not have a tradition where you take a picture of your clock every year – featuring the exact time your Happy Buddies woke up??
+**So then just roll with it and have a tradition where you take a picture of your clock – featuring the exact time your Happy Buddies woke up.
 Stick those pictures in an album every year and what a fun thing to look back through as they get older!**